-If you’ve never backpacked before, one of the biggest challenges pre-trail is finding a backpack that actually works for you.
+One of the biggest challenges before a backpacking trip is selecting a backpack that actually works for you.
 Planning a trip longer than 3 days means you’re going to need more than just the bare essentials- plus lots of extra food.
-If the volume isn’t right, you’re either going to spend way too much on a pack or not have enough room for all the things you need.
+Backpacking packs come in all sorts of different volume sizes, from 25L-110L and higher, which means that there are a lot of different ways to choose poorly.
 This begs the question, “what size pack is good for a 5-day trip?”

-Backpacks are measured by volume, in liters.
+Backpacks are measured in two ways: first to fit the person (S,M,L,XL), and then by volume, typically displayed in liters.
 The more liters in the pack, the more room it has.
-Day packs are generally less than 40L and are best used for, well, day-hikes.
-They’re also great for short overnights.
+Day packs are generally less than 40L and are best used for, well, day-hikes, but they’re also great for overnighters.
 The next range of backpack sizes range between 30L and 50L and are perfect for weekend trips.
 Finally, anything larger than 50L is what you’ll find section hikers, thru hikers, and other long-distance backpackers using.

 What backpack volume is right for you?
 The answer is largely determined by the length of your trip, but there are some other things you should consider.

 The larger you are, the bigger your backpack should be.
-By this, we don’t mean getting a “large” fit instead of a “medium” fit backpack.
-We mean that you’ll need more space in your bag to fit clothing and food- because your clothing and food simply take up more space.
-This is coming from someone who is 6’5″ and 280 pounds- the bigger you are, the bigger your pack should be.
+By this, I don’t mean getting a “large” fit instead of a “medium” fit backpack.
+I mean that you’ll need more space in your bag to fit clothing and food- because your clothing and food simply take up more space.
+Take it from someone who is 6’5″ and 220 pounds- the bigger you are, the bigger your pack should be.
 Otherwise, good luck fitting a pair of pants alongside your extra-long sleeping bag and sleeping pad in your 40L backpack!

 Camping with a group isn’t only more fun, it’s a lot easier.
 A lot of the essential gear can be separated among different members of the group, lightening each person’s carry weight considerably.
 For example, when I hike with my wife, one of us takes the tent body and footprint while the other carries the tent poles and guylines.
 Backpacking with people is safer, easier, and more enjoyable!

 There is such a thing as too big.
 Buying an 85L backpack knowing you’ll never use it for a trip longer than two days is a perfect way to spend money that you don’t need to spend.
 Every time a backpack gets bigger, it costs more.
-For example, the Gregory Baltoro 65 costs more than $100 less than the Baltoro 85!
-Personally, I have the Baltoro 75 because, as previously stated, I’m a rather large guy who loves his food.
+For example, the Gregory Baltoro 65 is half the price of the Baltoro 100!
+Personally, I use the Baltoro 75 because, as previously stated, I’m a rather large guy who loves his food.

 THe inside of your pack isn’t the only place you have to put things.
 A good pack will have a plethora of pockets, straps, zippers, and buckles that you can use to secure gear and supplies.
 This increases your packing capabilities and makes it easier to organize your supplies by priority.
-This means a pack with tons of pockets and straps can actually be a lot more useful than a larger pack without all the extra stuff.
-You can strap your sleeping bag and other bulky items to the outside, giving you more room to pack inside.
+A smaller pack with tons of pockets and straps can actually be a lot more useful than a larger pack that doesn’t have enough exterior straps and pockets.
+For example, you can strap your sleeping bag, hiking poles, and other bulky items to the outside, giving you more room to pack inside.

-What Should you Pack for a 5-Day Trip?
+What items should you pack for a 5-Day Backpacking trip?

 Now that you know a little bit more about what size of backpack you need, what goes in it?
-Honestly, there are many guides that will be more helpful than this one for this specific question.
-If you’re looking to find the best guide on packing your backpack, check this one out.
+There are a ton of variables here, which means you’ll be responsible for making the final call on what you bring and what you leave behind.
 The basics, though, of packing are as follows:

 The Ten Essentials